Shaun Ainscough: Bradford Bulls

-Ainscough signed a 1-year contract at the end of the 2010 season to play for Bradford Bulls in 2011.
+Ainscough signed a one-year contract at the end of the 2010 season to play for Bradford Bulls in 2011.
 He appeared in two of the four pre-season games, firstly against Halifax, and then Wakefield Trinity.
-In the regular season, he featured in eight consecutive games from Round 3 (Crusaders) to Round 10 (Salford).
-His next appearance was in Round 13 (Warrington).
-He recovered from surgery to play in Round 26 (Crusaders) and Round 27 (Wakefield Trinity).
+In the regular season, he featured in eight consecutive games from round 3 Crusaders to round 10 Salford.
+His next appearance was in round 13 Warrington.
+He recovered from surgery to play in Round 26 Crusaders and round 27 Wakefield Trinity.

 Ainscough appeared in three of the four pre-season friendlies, he played against Castleford Tigers, Dewsbury and Keighley.
 He scored a try against Castleford and another against Dewsbury.

-Shaun featured in five consecutive games from Round 10 (Leeds) to Round 14 (Salford).
-He featured in eleven consecutive games from Round 16 (Castleford) to Round 26 (Hull F.C.).
+Ainscough featured in five consecutive games from round 10 Leeds to round 14 Salford.
+He featured in eleven consecutive games from round 16 Castleford to round 26 Hull F.C..
 He also featured in the Challenge Cup against Doncaster and Warrington.
-Ainscough scored against Doncaster (3 tries), Castleford (3 tries), Wakefield Trinity (1 try), Widnes (2 tries), Hull Kingston Rovers (1 try) and Huddersfield (1 try).

-After the 2012 season he chose not to accept a new contract with Bradford which offered him less money than the previous 2 years.
+After the 2012 season he chose not to accept a new contract with Bradford which offered him less money than the previous two years.
 This lead him to make the decision to move to the South City Bulls in New South Wales, Australia.

+Batley

+Between 2015 and 2018, Ainscough played for Batley making over 80 appearances.
+On 2 September 2015, Ainscough famously kicked the ball across the field in an attempt to find the touchline in Batley's game against Featherstone.
+Batley were winning the match 26–22 after the final siren when Ainscough attempted the kick.
+The ball did not reach the touchline and it was picked up by a Featherstone player who scored a try to make it 26-26.
+Paul Sykes would then kick a goal from the side line to win the match for Featherstone 28–26.